NandigamaSupriya/StaticQuiz/README.md

 Rules Page: Displays the quiz rules before starting.

 Interactive Quiz:
-    -Multiple-choice questions on Java's static keyword.
+    Multiple-choice questions on Java's static keyword.

-    -[50-50] lifeline to remove two incorrect options.
+    [50-50] lifeline to remove two incorrect options.

-    -Next button is enabled only when an option is selected.
+    Next button is enabled only when an option is selected.

 Final Score Display: At the end of the quiz, users receive their score.